William B. Provine: Philosophy

 Provine was a philosopher, atheist, and critic of intelligent design.
 He engaged in prominent debates with theist philosophers and scientists about the existence of God and the viability of intelligent design.
 He debated the founder of the intelligent design movement, Phillip E. Johnson, and the two had a friendly relationship.
 Provine said that his course on evolutionary biology began by having his students read Johnson's book, Darwin on Trial.

 Provine was a determinist, as he rejected the idea that humans exercise free will.
 Provine asserted that there is no evidence for the existence of God, no life after death, no absolute foundation for moral right and wrong, and no ultimate meaning or purpose for life.
 He was once a Presbyterian like his friend and intellectual rival Johnson, saying their worldviews had been much the same before he became an atheist.

 In popular culture

 Professor Provine appeared in Ben Stein's movie Expelled: No Intelligence Allowed.
-Provine supervised the dissertation written by Bad Religion member Greg Graffin.
+Provine supervised the doctoral dissertation written by Bad Religion member Greg Graffin.
 Graffin was a student of history of science at Cornell.
 Provine also supervised Steve Leveen's sociology dissertation in 1982.